txt/mase/src/doc/Evil.md

 # Evil code (to take over the world, part4)

-This book offers notes on part 4 of the programmer's guide to world domination.
+This book offers notes on part 5 of the programmer's guide to world domination.

 As you will recall, that plan is in 6 parts:

-1. Adopt a meek and mild persona Hints and tips (optional, but highly recommended):
+1. Adopt a meek and mild persona.
+Hints and tips (optional, but highly recommended):
    + Make that persona boring or dull.
    + Make others shun you by obsessing on millions of tiny details that seem obscure and arcane to others, but are actually key to build large and complex devices.